jason-horvath/jumprpak/README.md

 - MySQL
 - Yarn

+### Path Aliases

+Path aliasing has been set up to use the `_` character to refernce internal portions of the repository.

+Files where aliases are setup:

+- `tsconfig.json`
+- `package.json`

 **NOTE:** Feel free to contribute if you'd like as this is a basic work in progress.